MattHondrakis/MattHondrakis/README.md

       * **Logistic regression model** predicting whether a drink is a Frappuccino based on sodium (mg), accounting for size.
 The status of 'Frappuccino' is pulled from the name of the drink.
   3. [Heart](https://github.com/MattHondrakis/First-Git/blob/main/01-06-22/heart.md)  *(First-Git)*
       * Comparison of 2 **logistic regression models**, predicting heart disease.
-One uses all variables as predictors and the second model uses the 4 most influential variables.
+The first model uses all variables as predictors and the second model uses the 4 most influential variables.